pfsense/docs/source/usermanager/freeradius-2-x-package.rst

 Features
 ^^^^^^^^

-The features below were tested on pfSense 2.x
+The features below were tested on pfSense software version 2.x

 - Authentication with Captive-Portal
 - Pre-defined user attributes and custom check-items and reply-items